BasanthPR/BasanthPR/README.md

 ### Hi there 👋, I'm Basanth

-- 🔭 I’m currently working as an Operations Engineer
+- 🔭 I’m currently working as a Data Analyst
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on ML & DS projects
 - 🤔 I’m looking for help with Deep Learning